Leonardo Bruni: Significance

 Bruni's most notable work is Historiarum Florentini populi libri XII (History of the Florentine People, 12 Books), which has been called the first modern history book.
 While it probably was not Bruni's intention to secularise history, the three-period view of history is unquestionably secular, and so Bruni has been called the first modern historian.
 The foundation of Bruni's conception can be found with Petrarch, who distinguished the classical period from later cultural decline, or tenebrae (literally "darkness").
 Bruni argued that Italy had revived in recent centuries and could therefore be described as entering a new age.

 One of Bruni's most famous works is New Cicero, a biography of the Roman statesman Cicero.
 He was also the author of biographies in Italian of Dante and Petrarch.
 It was Bruni who used the phrase studia humanitatis, meaning the study of human endeavours, as distinct from those of theology and metaphysics, the source of the term humanists.

 As a humanist, Bruni was essential in translating into Latin many works of Greek philosophy and history, such as Aristotle and Procopius.
-Bruni's translations of Aristotle's Politics and Nicomachean Ethics, as well as the pseudo-Aristotelean Economics, were widely distributed in manuscript and in print.
+Bruni's translations of Aristotle's Politics and Nicomachean Ethics, as well as the pseudo-Aristotelian Economics, were widely distributed in manuscript and in print.
 His use of Aelius Aristides' Panathenicus (Panegyric to Athens) to buttress his republican theses in the Panegyric to the City of Florence (c.
 1401) was instrumental in bringing the Greek historian to the attention of Renaissance political philosophers (see Hans Baron's The Crisis of the Early Italian Renaissance for details).
 He also wrote a short treatise in Greek on the Florentine constitution.

 Bruni was one of the first Humanists to confront Plato's discussion of same-sex relationships.

 Bruni died in Florence in 1444, and is buried in a wall tomb by Bernardo Rossellino in the Basilica of Santa Croce, Florence.